rwilliams04/datavyu/README.md

 3. Run the script `datavyu2csv.rb` through datavyu
 3. When prompted, select the folder containing the `.opf` files
 4. A new subfolder will be made that outputs a `.csv` file for each column and each `.opf` file found in your selected folder.

+## tutorial

+Scripting tutorial for the lab catered towards beginners.
+The tutorial is not very detailed and focuses mostly on quickly making several columns with multiple `<codes>` and also some basics on extracting data from Datavyu using Ruby.